 Students expecting to receive an Associate degree or Certificate must complete an application for graduation.
-These applications are available in the Registration Office during the period shown on the College calendar.
+These applications are available during the period shown on the College calendar and accessible at www.allegany.edu, (Students tab under Graduation Information).

 Candidates for graduation are encouraged to participate in the commencement ceremony at the end of the Fall/Spring semesters.
 However, if unable to attend, arrangements can be made through the Office of the Senior Vice President of Instructional and Student Affairs to grant the degree/certificate in absentia